BiswasAnanya/saucedemo-manual-testing/02-requirements-analysis/requirement.analysis.md

 # Requirement Analysis – SauceDemo

-## Purpose and Approach
+## Purpose

 The purpose of this requirements analysis is to establish a clear and testable understanding of the expected behavior of the SauceDemo application before test design and execution.

-Because SauceDemo does not provide formal business or functional requirements, the requirements were reverse-engineered from the application's observed behavior and user workflows.
-The analysis identifies the key functional requirements, business rules, validation rules, navigation behavior, and expected system responses across the main e-commerce workflows.
+Because SauceDemo does not provide formal requirements, the requirements were reverse-engineered from observed application behavior and user workflows.
+They define the key functional requirements, business rules, validation rules, navigation behavior, and expected system responses, and serve as the basis for test case design and traceability.

-Each identified requirement was analyzed and converted into testable conditions.
-The resulting requirements were then mapped to test cases to establish traceability between application functionality and QA coverage.

 ## Application Overview

-SauceDemo (Swag Labs) is a sample e-commerce web application used for QA practice.
-It covers core online shopping workflows — login, product browsing, cart management, checkout, and logout — along with a set of predefined users that simulate different application behaviors (e.g., `problem_user`, `error_user`, `performance_glitch_user`).
+SauceDemo (Swag Labs) is a sample e-commerce application covering login, product browsing, cart management, checkout, and logout.
+Predefined users simulate different application behaviors, including problem_user, error_user, performance_glitch_user, and visual_user.

 Reference: Test Plan [TP-SAUCEDEMO-2026-001](../01-test-plan/test-plan.md)